BDX-town/Mangane/docs/administration/install-subdomain.md

 # Installing Soapbox FE on a subdomain

+> **Superseded documentation.** These inherited Soapbox installation instructions are not verified for current Mangane artifacts or paths.
+Use the current [Mangane README](../../README.md).

 If you would like to retain Pleroma FE on your Pleroma server, but install Soapbox FE alongside it on a subdomain, you can do so by following these steps.

 ## 1. Download the build